-March 28, 2012 by Eric Cameron, Digital Media Associate
+March 28, 2012 by Eric Cameron, Digital Media Specialist

 Equality advocates in Alaska are calling on their opponents to remove an insulting, transphobic ad from the air.
 HRC is on the ground in Alaska, supporting One Anchorage in advance of an April 3 vote on a ballot initiative that would add protections to the municipal code based on sexual orientation and gender identity in Anchorage, Eagle River, Chugiak and Girdwood.

 Vote No on 5 debuted the radio and television ad earlier this week.
 It features a cartoon character applying for work at a day care center.
 The narrator claims that if Prop 5 passes, it will be “illegal for Carol to refuse a job to a transvestite who wants to work with toddlers.”
 Check it out:

 The ad blatantly misrepresents the truth in a number of different ways.
 For one thing, this is a civil law, not a criminal one.
 "Carol" and other Anchorage employers could not go to jail for the reasons described, even if they did discriminate.
 Gender identity protections do not override workplace grooming and dress standards.
 And over 165 cities and 16 states have already enacted workplace protections for transgender people, without any of the dramatic problems or consequences suggested in the ad.